 Twin Peaks Campground is the main campground at Organ Pipe Cactus National Monument.
 It is located 1.5 miles from the Kris Eggle Visitor Center and Highway 85.
-The campground has 208 sites, nine are large enough to accommodate RVs up to 40 feet in length.
+The campground has 208 sites, four are large enough to accommodate RVs up to 45 feet in length.
 Thirty-four sites are reserved for tent camping only.
 Reservations are required for select sites during the peak season (January through March).
 Sites not requiring reservations are available on a first-come first-serve basis.
 Reserve and pay 24 hours in advance and up to 12 months in advance through Recreation.gov or call 1-877-444-6777.

 · Occupancy is limited to one RV and a tent, or two tents, with a maximum of six persons per site.